 Lottery Deadline: Applications are accepted all year round.
-To be included in the lottery for the 2022-23 school year, applications must be submitted between October 1, 2022 and February 17, 2023.
-Any lottery applications received after February 17, 2023 will be added to the waitlist in the order in which they are received.
+To be included in the lottery for the 2023-24 school year, applications must be submitted between October 1, 2023 and our February 2024 deadline.
+Any lottery applications received after our February 2024 will be added to the waitlist in the order in which they are received.